nilern/kauno/design.md

 ## Templates

-A template of arity *n* is a memoized function from type sequences of length *n* to values.
+A template of arity *n* is a pure function from type sequences of length *n* to values.

 ## Dispatchers